 Tektronix offers several signal generation instruments capable of generating coherent optical waveforms.
-The AWG70000 Series Arbitrary Waveform Generators (AWG) and the PPG3000 Series Programmable Pattern Generators offer the flexibility to choose the type of signal generation instrument suited to the test requirements.
+The AWG70000 Series Arbitrary Waveform Generators (AWG) and the PPG3000 Series Programmable Pattern Generators offer the flexibility to choose the signal generator best suited to your test requirements.

-The AWG70000 Series can reach sampling rates as high as 50GSa/s with 10 bits vertical resolution.
-This level of performance allows for the direct generation of IQ basebands signals required by modern coherent optical communication systems.
-The arbitrary waveform generation capabilities of the AWG70000 Series makes it possible to create multi-level signals such as 16QAM or 64QAM, add impairments to a signal, or to create waveforms that are pre-compensated for the real-world effects of the test system.
+The AWG70000 Series can reach sampling rates as high as 50 GS/s with 10 bits vertical resolution.
+This level of performance allows for the direct generation of IQ baseband signals required by modern coherent optical communication systems.
+The arbitrary waveform generation capabilities of the AWG70000 Series makes it possible to create multi-level signals such as 16QAM or 64QAM, add impairments to a signal, or create waveforms that are pre-compensated for the real-world effects of the test system.